 Gyula Castle is located in the South of Hungary, near the Romanian border.
-The stronghold witnessed its fair share of battles and it stood strong during many invasions.
+The stronghold has seen its fair share of battles and it stood strong during many invasions.

-It took over a hundred years to finish the built of this fortress on the Hungarian grasslands.
-Aside from the monumental castle, Gyula has a lot more to offer to travelers.
-Guyla stands on top of a thermal spring, so you can visit the thermal baths in the town.
-During the summer months, this quaint little town on the Hungarian flats offers a lot of activities.
+It took over a hundred years to finish the built of this fortress on the Hungarian grasslands and aside from the monumental castle, Gyula has a lot more to offer to travelers.

 Sümeg Castle - Adventure and Medieval Games

 Sümeg castle was built in the 13th century onto the top of a hill not too far from Lake Balaton and Budapest.

 The expansion of Sümeg castle happened during the centuries after.
 In Sümeg Castle, you can relive history thanks to the interesting medieval program the castle offers.

 You can witness knights tournaments and watch horse shows in the fields below the actual castle.
 The historic adventure park that is adjacent to Castle Hill is a nice addition to a castle visit and to experience how things used to be in Sümeg Castle during the Middle Ages.